A guide to 15-minute cities: why are they so controversial?

 What is a 15-minute city?

 The intention of this human-centric design concept is to reduce the use of cars and instead promote walking, cycling, and use of public transport.
 As such, 15-minute cities tend to emphasise features like green and public spaces, bike lanes and public walkways rather than roads.
+This concept is often referred to with other, similar names, including FMC, complete communities, 20-minute cities and 20-minute neighbourhoods.

-Where does the 15-minute concept come from?
+Where does the 15-minute concept come from

 In more recent times, the town of Poundbury in Dorset (pictured above), built in 1994 and championed by King Charles III, can be seen as an early incarnation of a 15-minute neighbourhood, with its design intended to allow easy, local access to amenities and facilities.